aerospike/aerospike-tools-validation/README.md

 # Aerospike Validation Tools

+Validate complex data type (CDT) bins on the database with options to fix some errors.
+Records with detected errors are backed up unless otherwise specified.
+Records without CDTs or detected errors are ignored.
+By default, no fixes are applied and the fix counts should report zero in the summary printout.

+## Options

+* cdt-fix-ordered-list-unique

+Fix ordered lists that were not stored in order and also remove duplicate elements.

 ## Building

-Building the backup tools requires the source code of the Aerospike C client.
+Building the validation tools requires the source code of the Aerospike C client.
 Please clone it from GitHub.

     git clone https://github.com/aerospike/aerospike-client-c.